skorm11x/sCPSolver/Readme.md

 # SCPSOLVER

-Solve easy, medium, and moderate difficulty constraint programming problems in the scheduling realm efficiently!
+Solve easy, medium, and moderate difficulty (arbitrary marks) constraint programming problems in the scheduling realm efficiently!

 This program utilizes Civet server as its Rest callback based execution for RPC and upon Google's or-tools for multithreaded CSP-SAT problem solving. https://developers.google.com/optimization/install/cpp/binary_linux#ubuntu_1

 Long running problems could introduce scalability problems that are not currently being addressed (e.g. tasking the program with multiple long running problems) but are theorized to be possibly addressed with cloud auto scaling solutions.

+Potentially never observable in the non-logistic world where there is usually a fairly robust constraint set that restricts the problem space.
+Fits in with the target of easy, medium, and moderate but not difficult or difficult + (arbitrary marks) problems.

 ## Getting started

-This Schedule solver leverages google OR-Tools and ASIO libraries.
+This Schedule solver leverages google OR-Tools and Civetweb libraries.
 Chose not to utilize gRPC, even though it is a fine way to go about this, to increase adoption and ease of use for end developers who want to interact with SCPSOLVE.

 ### Setup && Prereqs